Advantages of ISO Certification

 • Consistent documentation and record control

-• Better performance measurement
+• Measurable performance monitoring

 Risk Reduction and Governance Benefits

-Modern ISO standards emphasize risk-based thinking.
+Modern ISO standards emphasize risk-based thinking and structured governance.

 Certification strengthens: